 Finding friends and people you care about on Twitter can lead to a great experience, and by using your email address or phone number we can help you easily make those connections.

 However, you may prefer to find friends and contacts without our help, and adjusting the setting to keep your account from being discoverable in this way is easy.
 Read more about this setting and how to change it in this article.

 Sharing your location in Tweets

-While sharing your location allows your followers to comment and make recommendations on things to do or places to go near where you are, there are also risks involved with sharing your location publicly.
+Twitter lets you select whether to include your location on each individual Tweet.
+While sharing your location allows your followers to comment and make recommendations on things to do or places to go, there are also risks involved with sharing your location publicly.
 Since you may not know all your followers, it’s a good idea to be conscious of what you are choosing to share.